-Philadelphia CDL Driver's License Suspended
+Philadelphia CDL Suspension License Lawyer

-Are you concerned that you may have your Commercial Driver's License Suspended?
-A Commercial Driver's License (CDL) is a requisite for anyone driving a commercial motor vehicle (CMV) in the course of their occupation.
+Are you concerned that you may have your Commercial Driver’s License Suspended?
+A Commercial Driver’s License (CDL) is a requisite for anyone driving a commercial motor vehicle (CMV) in the course of their occupation.
 The purpose of the CDL is to make the highways safer by ensuring that truck drivers and drivers of trailers and buses are qualified to operate such heavy equipment vehicles while removing those deemed unsafe or unqualified from our highways.
-The system has been enforced for nearly thirty years, yet there are some practical issues; namely the fact that a CDL can be lost relatively easily, effectively terminating the employment and job prospects of the individual who has their CDL suspended or revoked.
+The system has been enforced for nearly thirty years, yet there are still some practical issues; namely the fact that a CDL can be lost very easily, effectively terminating both the current employment and future job prospects of the individual who has their CDL suspended or revoked.

 What Types of Tickets or Crimes Affect a CDL?

-With regards to CDLs, traffic offenses are divided into three distinct categories.
+With regards to CDLs, traffic offenses are subdivided into three distinct categories.
 Conviction of the least serious can result in a temporary disqualification of driving privileges while conviction of one of the other two can result in lengthy, if not permanent, CDL disqualification.
 It is important that you know exactly what you are facing.
 The law is complicated so it is in your best interest to seek out an attorney to review both your current charge(s) and past driving and criminal history in order to accurately assess the situation.

-CDL drivers face more intricate traffic violations than than those who carry regular driver's license.
-Traffic citations such as taking the worng route, having an overweight vehicle or not keeping correct notations within your logbook are all violations that a CDL driver can face.
+CDL drivers face more intricate traffic violations than than those who carry regular driver’s license.
+Traffic citations such as taking the wrong route, having an overweight vehicle or not keeping correct notations within your logbook are all violations that a CDL driver can face.
 It is important that you recognize that no matter what the charge, the penalties for CDL drivers are more significant than for the average driver.
 A common traffic infraction that may result in a few points and a negligible fine for your typical driver may result in a disqualification of CDL privileges in addition to the standard penalties for a CDL driver.
-Therefore, every traffic violation is potentially serious for a CDL driver.
+Therefore, every traffic violation is a potentially serious one for a CDL driver.

 What Can I Do After a CDL Disqualification?

 Once your CDL has been disqualified, you cannot legally drive a CMV until the period of disqualification has lapsed.
 For many, this results in the inability to work.
-This is why traffic matters for CDL drivers must be taken extremely seriously.
+That is why traffic matters for CDL drivers must be taken extremely seriously.